 Be courteous, patient, and open minded.
 No rough housing, screaming, loud noises, or profanity.
 Please remind children that they are guests in the animal’s home, that the animals need to be treated kindly, not to chase, nor pet any animals without permission from our staff.

 For the safety of our rescued animals and you, we do not allow any food to be fed to the animals.
 We know it’s tempting but many of our rescued residents are on special diets, and can be harmed from other foods.
 For their safety and well-being, please do not feed them anything.
-We often offer snacks to visitors, please enjoy them before or after touring the sanctuary.
+We often offer snacks to visitors, please enjoy them near the food serving area.
 Do not bring and drinks or beverages near the animals.

 Out of respect for our mission and the values we uphold, we require that any food brought on-site be vegan and free of anything from an animal (flesh, milk, eggs, etc).
-We are happy to recommend nearby restaurants that have vegan options for after your visit and have a handout to help in this regard as well.
+We are happy to recommend nearby restaurants that have vegan options for after your visit.

 We love dogs!
 However, for the safety and well-being of our rescued residents, we are not able to allow dogs on the sanctuary grounds or tours.
 This includes both companion dogs and service dogs.
 Our policy is in alignment with the guidelines set forth by the Americans with Disabilities Act.
 Further, for the safety of all dogs, it is our policy not to allow dogs to remain unattended in cars on our property.
 Temperatures can quickly rise to dangerous levels inside cars.
 Further, while we wish we had the staffing and resources to offer to care for your dog while you visit, we are not able to do that at this time.